TAL LAWSUIT ALERT: Levi & Korsinsky Reminds TAL Education Group Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, April 03, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in TAL Education Group ("TAL" or the "Company") TAL of a class action securities lawsuit.
+/EIN News/ -- NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in TAL Education Group ("TAL" or the "Company") (NYSE: TAL) of a class action securities lawsuit.

 CLASS DEFINITION: This lawsuit is on behalf of persons or entities who purchased or otherwise acquired TAL American Depository Shares between June 14, 2022 and March 14, 2023, both dates inclusive.